Berkayszk/Berkayszk/README.md

 ### Hi there 👋
-I'm Berkay Sazak, Mobile Developer.
+I'm Berkay Sazak, IOS Developer.

 My current focus is developing mobile apps using Kotlin and Swift.
 <!--